soCromp/UW-PUPGAN/docs/index.md

 I experiment with training under a solely paired or unpaired regime, with alternating between epochs and with a paired/unpaired learning scheme that evolves over time.
 Specifically, for the evolving learning scheme, all epochs start as paired training.
 Gradually, the probability of unpaired epochs increases until there is a 50% of unpaired learning halfway through the total number of epochs (150) and a 100% chance of unpaired learning at the last epoch.
 For the *i*-th epoch out out *T* epochs total, I draw one sample from a binomial distribution with *i/T* probability of success. <br>
 I also evaluated the paired, alternating and evolving schemes with a paired dataset containing 1000, 5000 or the full 11,000 examples.
 The employed dataset is EUVP CITE. <br> <br>

-The training logs looked as follows:
+The training losses develop as follows:
 <p align="center">
 <img src="imgs/pairedloss.png" style="width:300px;"/>
 <img src="imgs/unpairedloss.png" style="width:300px;"/>